synag/day_planner/README.md

 Tools: HTML, CSS javaScript

-I also used the w3school (https://www.w3schools.com/)  and OWASP Foundation (https://www.owasp.org/index.php/Password_special_characters) as a resources.
+I also used the w3school (https://www.w3schools.com/)  as a resources.

 ## License